-For the ETL construction, economic displacement is anticipated at locations where pylons will be installed, primarily affecting PAPs engaged in agriculture or who owns orchards.
+For the ETL construction, economic displacement is anticipated at locations where pylons will be installed, primarily affecting PAPs engaged in agriculture or who owns fig or olive trees.
 Some mukhtars from affected settlements indicated that the activities might restrict agricultural practices.
 However, PAPs involved in animal husbandry are not expected to be impacted.

 Easement rights, defined as limited real rights allowing the use of land, will be established through expropriation, with compensation based on the land's reduced value.
 Landowners can continue using their parcels, including agriculture, building structures, and planting trees, as permitted by regulations.
 The ETL route is largely located in rural areas and zoning permissions and structures rarely exist.
 This leads to a limitation for the legal construction on the ETL route, which already has few parcels with zoning permissions and structures.
 Landowners or users with zoning permission or existing buildings will be identified and compensated accordingly.
-No physical displacement is expected due to the ETL's construction.
+No physical displacement is expected deriving from the ETL construction.